RAF Barnham: History

 Military facilities had existed at Barnham since the First World War, when tanks were tested at Little Heath and mustard gas was produced at Triangle Plantation.
 During the Second World War, RAF Barnham ran Forward Filling Depot 1, which took bulk deliveries of mustard gas from M. S. Factory, Valley and used it to fill bombs and shells.

 During 1953 or 1954, construction began on a high-security RAF bomb store on Thetford Heath.
 The site was to become known as RAF Barnham and construction was completed in 1955 with the site operational from September 1956.
 Barnham was constructed as a sister-site to a similar facility constructed a few years before at RAF Faldingworth.
 Both sites were built to store and maintain free-fall nuclear bombs and Barnham was able to supply the bomber squadrons at Honington, Marham, Watton, Wyton, Upwood and Bassingbourn.
-Barnham came under the control of the RAF's No. 94 Maintenance Unit.
+Barnham came under the control of No. 94 Maintenance Unit RAF.

 The operational life of Barnham was relatively short.
 By the early 1960s this type of storage facility became obsolete as free-fall nuclear bombs were superseded as the weapon of choice, for the British nuclear deterrent, by the Blue Steel stand-off missile.
 The storage and maintenance of nuclear weapons moved to the V bomber airfields.
 The last nuclear weapons were probably removed from the site by April 1963.
 The site was sold in 1966, and since that date it has been used as a light industrial estate.